-Our firm provides cash or non-cash compensation directly or indirectly to unaffiliated persons for the referral of prospective clients to our firm in accordance with Rule 206(4)-1 of the Investment Advisers Act of 1940 (the "Advisers Act").
+Our firm provides cash or non-cash compensation directly or indirectly to unaffiliated person(s) and/or affiliated firm(s) for the referral of prospective clients to our firm in accordance with Rule 206(4)-1 of the Investment Advisers Act of 1940 (the "Advisers Act").
 Such compensation arrangements will not result in higher costs to the referred client.
-In this regard, our firm maintains a written agreement with each unaffiliated person that is compensated for testimonials or endorsements (which include client referrals) in an aggregate amount of \$1,000 or more (or the equivalent value in non-cash compensation) over a trailing 12-month period in compliance with Rule 206(4)-1 of the Investment Advisers Act of 1940 and applicable state and federal laws.
+In this regard, our firm maintains a written agreement with each unaffiliated person(s) and/or affiliated firm(s) that is compensated for testimonials or endorsements (which include client referrals) in an aggregate amount of \$1,000 or more (or the equivalent value in non-cash compensation) over a trailing 12-month period in compliance with Rule 206(4)-1 of the Investment Advisers Act of 1940 and applicable state and federal laws.
 The following information will be disclosed clearly and prominently to referred prospective clients at the time of each referral:

-- Whether or not the unaffiliated person is a current client of our firm, - A description of the cash or non-cash compensation provided directly or indirectly by our firm to the unaffiliated person in exchange for the referral, if applicable, and - A brief statement of any material conflicts of interest on the part of the unaffiliated person giving the referral resulting from our firm's relationship with such unaffiliated person.
+- Whether or not the unaffiliated person is a current client of our firm, - A description of the cash or non-cash compensation provided directly or indirectly by our firm to the unaffiliated person(s) and/or affiliated firm(s) in exchange for the referral, if applicable, and - A brief statement of any material conflicts of interest on the part of the unaffiliated person(s) and/or affiliated firm(s) giving the referral resulting from our firm's relationship with such unaffiliated person(s) and/or affiliated firm(s).